Kellyn Acosta: Colorado Rapids

 On July 23, 2018, Acosta was traded to the Colorado Rapids in exchange for Dominique Badji.
 Acosta started all 12 league matches after joining Colorado, scoring two goals and adding three assists in Burgundy.
 On February 20, 2019, Acosta signed a three-year contract extension keeping him in Colorado through 2021, with club options for 2022 and 2023.

 Acosta enjoyed similar success in 2019, making 30 MLS starts and playing 2,619 minutes, both career highs, while adding two goals and two assists.

 In a pandemic-shortened 2020 campaign, Acosta scored two goals and added one assist as he made 14 starts among 15 league appearances.
 Acosta scored Colorado's playoff-clinching goal in a 1–0 win at Portland Timbers on November 4.
 Acosta started and played 81 minutes in Colorado's MLS Cup Playoff first-round loss to Minnesota United FC.

 Los Angeles FC

 On January 14, 2022, Acosta was acquired by Los Angeles FC from the Colorado Rapids in exchange for $1.1 million in General Allocation Money ($550k GAM in 2022 and $550k GAM in 2023).
 The Rapids would retain a portion of any sale should Acosta be sold elsewhere.
 Additionally, if certain performance based metrics are met, Colorado will receive an additional $400k GAM.

 Chicago Fire

 On February 13, 2024, Acosta signed as a free agent on a three-year deal with Chicago Fire.
-On March 16, 2024, Acosta scored a last minute game-winning goal from the halfway line against CF Montréal in a 4-3 victory.
+On March 16, 2024, Acosta scored a last minute game-winning goal from the halfway line against CF Montréal in a 4–3 victory.

+On January 14, 2026, Chicago Fire FC and Kellyn Acosta has mutually agreed to end his time at the club.

+Pogoń Szczecin

+On January 26, 2026, Acosta joined Polish Ekstraklasa side Pogoń Szczecin on an eighteen-month deal.